San Diego Property Management Blog

 An Overview of California Landlord-Tenant Laws

-• Tenant Privacy and Landlord’s Right to Enter the Property: Landlords are required to give reasonable notice, usually 24 hours in advance, before entering a tenant’s rental unit, except in emergencies.
+• Tenant Privacy and Landlord’s Right to Enter the Property: In accordance with landlord tenant laws in California, landlords are required to give reasonable notice, usually 24 hours in advance, before entering a tenant’s rental unit, except in emergencies.

 contractor in blue plaid shirt inspecting a hanging light fixture and replacing a lightbulb